 She watched him with terrified eyes, unable to help.
 He nodded at her and smiled.
 The face was lined but the eyes were warm.
 She tried to smile back.

 ‘I have given you a tincture.
-You sleep now, I will be right here,’ he said, as her eyes closed.
+Sleep now, I will be right here,’ he said, as her eyes closed.

 Antoinette had no idea how much time had passed, but for a moment, the delirium had subsided.
 She noticed that her father had stopped moving around the small space and tried to clear her throat.

 ‘Papa, thank you.’
-She was surprised that words had come at all.
+She was surprised words had come.

-Her father was sitting on the floor, his back against the old wooden door, his head in his hands.
+Her father sat on the floor, his back against the old wooden door.

 ‘I’m so sorry,’ she sobbed, a cough gurgled in her raw throat.